carpentries-incubator/ml4bio-workshop/_extras/guide.md

 `Draw multiple curvy lines with different shapes on the plot`

-We could average out the error caused by variance accross the models, while still maintaining the flexibility and low bias these models give us.
+We could average out the error caused by variance across the models, while still maintaining the flexibility and low bias these models give us.

 This is the intuition behind random forests, where we use a many trees [a forest of trees]  which we setup to have high variance and use them together to choose a final classification.